 they announced the false election of a Roman pope.
 Ten days later they eventually announced

-not attended the election, accepted the new pope, but a few months later, because the pope refused
+not attended the election, accepted the new pope, but a few months later, because he refused

 to move yet again the papal court to Avignon, they met at Anagni and declared void Pope Urban's election, because it

 had been influenced by the Romans.
-They elected a new pope, Cardinal Robert de Genevois, who had earned a reputation for the massacre of Cesena.
+They elected a new pope, Cardinal Robert of Geneva, who had earned a reputation for the massacre of Cesena.

 In April 1379 the mercenary troops of the two popes clashed at

-Marino and the French (Anti)Pope Clement VII was forced to flee to Avignon where he was regarded as the legitimate pope.
+Marino and Antipope Clement VII was forced to flee to Avignon where he was regarded as the legitimate pope.

 This was the beginning of a period of great confusion which is known as the Great (Western) Schism.
 The Rome and the Avignon popes continued to quarrel for years about who was the legitimate successor of St. Peter and at their death the schism continued with their successors Boniface IX in Rome and Benedict XIII in Avignon.

-Pope Boniface IX in an attempt to strengthen his position legitimated the rule of the local lords in the towns of the northern part of the papal state in return of financial and military support: Urbino, one of these towns was to become one of the key centres of the Renaissance.
-The pope took advantage of the 1400 Jubilee year to replenish the finances of the Papal State and his own: the selling of indulgences (papal grants of remission of the temporal punishment in purgatory) was of such magnitude that even the kings who supported him, declared their dissatisfaction with his behaviour.
+Pope Boniface IX, in an attempt to strengthen his position, legitimated the rule of the local lords in the towns of the northern part of the Papal State in return of financial and military support, e.g. at Matelica.
+He took advantage of the 1400 Jubilee year to replenish the finances of the Papal State and his own: the selling of indulgences (papal grants of remission of the temporal punishment in purgatory) was of such magnitude that even the kings who supported him, declared their dissatisfaction with his behaviour.

 Narni: coats of arms of Pope Boniface IX on the tallest tower of the fortress

-During the Great Schism the popes had little time and resources to devote to the development of Rome: Pope Urban VI spent many years in Naples and other towns of that region under the protection of the King of Naples; Pope Boniface IX managed to reside in Rome where he strengthened Castel Sant'Angelo and he built a tall tower to protect Palazzo Senatorio.
-He also took care of improving the fortresses which controlled the access to Rome: his coat of arms can be seen on the tallest tower of the fortress of Narni.
+During the Great Schism the popes had little time and resources to devote to the development of Rome: Pope Urban VI spent many years in Naples and other nearby towns under the protection of the King of Naples; Pope Boniface IX managed to reside in Rome where he strengthened Castel Sant'Angelo and he built a tall tower to protect Palazzo Senatorio.
+He also took care of improving the fortresses which controlled the access to Rome, e.g. at Narni.

 In 1406, after the death of Pope Boniface IX and the short pontificate of Pope Innocent VII, the cardinals before entering the conclave decided